Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 What's your track record like?
 Think about it, and read more about why Jen thinks the power of your word is essential for crushing your goals.

 - Hug machine: Hug your dog, cat, neighbor, whoever is within reach.
-And do be lame about it—"go in for the real deal," says Jen.
+And don't be lame about it—"go in for the real deal," says Jen.

 - Little-big presents: Buy something (little) that you don't need but you really want.